Bozar/OneMoreLevel/user/doc/ninja.md

 If a ninja blocks your moving path, you stop right before the ninja, hit him, remove him from the game, and stop time.
 Besides, a dead ninja may leave a soul fragment behind.
 The soul fragment is shown as a question mark (?).
 Its symbol turns into a exclamation mark (!) when it is in a falling trajectory.

 There are two types of ninjas: common ninja (N, n) and shadow ninja (S, s).
 An uppercase letter means the ninja is on a grid that has a soul fragment.

-A common ninja leaves behind a fragment if there are no shadow ninjas on the same row or column with him.
-A shadow ninja leaves nothing behind.
-If there is a fragment beneath him, he removes it when killed.
+When you hit a common ninja, he leaves behind a soul fragment if there are no shadow ninjas on the same row or column with him.
+Otherwise, he removes the fragment beneath him (if there is any) instead.
+When you hit a shadow ninja, he removes the fragment beneath him (if there is any).

+Removing a common or shadow ninja due to being idle for 1 turn (see below, *General AI*) does not add or remove a soul fragment.

 ## Ninja AI